 20. Motorcycle Trailer

-If you’ve got the right kind of motorcycle, you could consider hitching up a pull behind trailer so you always have a place to sleep wherever you go.
+If you’ve got the right kind of motorcycle, you could consider hitching up a pull-behind trailer so you always have a place to sleep wherever you go.
 These things come in plenty of different sizes and layouts and some with tents that give you a surprising amount of sleeping and living space.
 It’s also a great way to pack your gear and belongings while you travel.

-You will need to have a bigger motorcycle like a Road King or Honda Goldwing or larger touring bike to pull a trailer big enough to sleep in or convert to a tent camper.
+You will need to have a bigger motorcycle like a Road King or Honda Goldwing or a larger touring bike to pull a trailer big enough to sleep in or convert to a tent camper.
 This takes motorcycle camping to another level.

 21. Family and distant relatives

 Do you have family scattered across the country?
 Personally, I have cousins and second cousins all over the place that I’ve never met.
-But, knowing my family, all I’d have to do is put the word out that I’ll be in town, tell them I’m so-and-so’s grandkid, and I know I’ll have a place to sleep, a home cooked meal, and a chance to learn a little bit about my ancestry.
+But, knowing my family, all I’d have to do is put the word out that I’ll be in town, tell them I’m so-and-so’s grandkid, and I know I’ll have a place to sleep, a home-cooked meal, and a chance to learn a little bit about my ancestry.

 And this works for more than just distant relatives.
 Maybe you’ve got an old college friend or military buddy that you haven’t seen in a long time.
-Get in touch and let them no you’ll be in town.
+Get in touch and let them know you’ll be in town.
 Try not to impose too much and let them invite you to stay rather than you asking.
 Some will just want to have a visit, while others will open up their home.
 Don’t be insulted either way.

 22. Stay with Church Family